Welcome to our tribal family. Meet some of our members and residents. Welcome!

 Like any leader, I have my strengths and weaknesses.
 My weaknesses set the limits of the community.
 Of course my strengths help create what’s wonderful and precious here.
 My desire is to grow beyond the stage where I am the defining presence here, but until that manifests I will continue in this role.

-(There is a long-standing tradition called the Guru-Devotee relationship and it is played out in many spiritual communities.
-While I certainly am a teacher, I consider Spirit or Life to be The Guru.
+(Note: There is a long-standing tradition in many spiritual communities called the Guru-Devotee relationship.
+While I certainly am a teacher this does not make me a categorically different person in our community.
+Also, we are a holistic community, which is different than a spiritual community.
+I am wary around creating power dynamics like I’ve seen in spiritual communities with teachers/gurus.
+The way I see it — Spirit or Life is The Guru.
 We are all devotees of Life.
 I think of myself as the lead devotee here.
 I have an unwavering devotion to GaiaYoga Culture and Consciousness.
 I do my best to inspire that same kind of devotion in others.
 But I am submitted to something greater than myself and that devotion includes all of the people who come here.)

 As of this writing, July 2017, there are 13 adults and six children here (mine and Melekai’s : Elohi, born 4/22/11 and Iolanthe, born 6/8/12, Isabel and Stefano’s son Cosimo, born 4/24/17, a 5 and 10 year old boy and girl adopted from China by an American woman, and a 10 month old girl of a couple living here).
 Melekai has lived here since May 2009.
 Most of the other adults here have lived here between 9 months and 3 years.